abinashgit005/hashnode-backup/clq17vm3s000808jtcompdbxs.md

 ### *Docker client*

-* Docker users can intract with docker daemon through a client (CLI).
+* Docker users can interact with docker daemon through a client (CLI).

 * Docker client uses command (CLI) and Rest API to Communicate with the Docker Daemon.